Magnetic fields in galactic environments probed by Fast Radio Bursts: Discussion

-In the right panel of Figure~\ref{fig:Bz} we compare our \blocal~estimate to the previous constraints on the magnetic field in the ISM of FRB hosts \citep{mannings2023, sherman2023} and galaxy disks \citep{mao2017}.
-The gray circles show the results obtain by \citet{mannings2023} from the analysis of 8 FRB sightlines.
-Similarly, the orange circles show the \bmag~measurements from the subsample of 9 \texttt{DSA}-110 FRBs from \citet{sherman2023}.
-In addition to plotting the individual measurements, we also calculate and report the average \bmag~and a corresponding uncertainty for these two samples, we illustrate the resulting quantities by the gray and orange triangle markers.
+In the right panel of Figure~\ref{fig:Bz}, we compare our \blocal~estimate to previous constraints on the magnetic field in the ISM of FRB hosts \citep{mannings2023, sherman2023} and galaxy discs \citep{mao2017}.
+The grey circles show the results obtained by \citet{mannings2023} from the analysis of eight FRB sight lines.
+Similarly, the orange circles show the \bmag~measurements from the subsample of nine \texttt{DSA}-110 FRBs from \citet{sherman2023}.
+In addition to plotting the individual measurements, we also calculated and report the average \bmag~and a corresponding uncertainty for these two samples, and we illustrate the resulting quantities via the grey and orange triangle markers, respectively.
 When calculating the average of the \citet{mannings2023} sample, we excluded the \bmag~estimate for FRB~$20121102$A ($|\bmag| \simeq 777\pm366~\mu G$) as a clear outlier, most likely dominated by the immediate environment to the FRB.
-The average redshift values of \citet{mannings2023} and \citet{sherman2023} samples are $\langle z \rangle = 0.2023$ and $\langle z \rangle = 0.2739$, respectively; whereas ours is $\langle z \rangle = 0.2732$.
-We, therefore, artificially shifted the corresponding orange triangle by $\Delta z = 0.035$ in the figure, for the sake of clarity.
+The average redshift values of \citet{mannings2023} and \citet{sherman2023} samples are $\langle z \rangle = 0.2023$ and $\langle z \rangle = 0.2739$, respectively, whereas ours is $\langle z \rangle = 0.2732$.
+We therefore artificially shifted the corresponding orange triangle by $\Delta z = 0.035$ in the figure for the sake of clarity.
 Finally, we also show the results of the RM analysis of the individual lensed galaxy from \citet{mao2017}.
 Upon inspection of the right panel of Figure~\ref{fig:Bz}, it is apparent that we find \bmag~values comparable with the average estimates from previous works.
-We note, however, that both of the previous works that analysed the FRB RMs did not have information about the foreground halos and attributed all the \rmeg to the contribution from the local environment in the FRB host galaxies.
-The fact that \bhalos, \bhosts\ and \blocal\ are all of the same order of magnitude implies that all these component must be taken into account in the \rmobs.
+We note, however, that both of the previous works that analysed FRB RMs did not have information about the foreground halos and attributed all the \rmeg~to the contribution from the local environment in the FRB host galaxies.
+The fact that \bhalos, \bhosts, and \blocal\ are all of the same order of magnitude implies that all these components must be taken into account in the \rmobs.